Make-School-Courses/ARCHIVE-MOB-6-2D-Game-Development/README.md

 - Class 12 -
   - Lab

-## Projects

-Class will cover three tutorials and one custom project.
-Each of the three tutorials should be completed one each week for the first three weeks of class.

-Students present their completed tutorials each week in class.

-Stretch challenges challenge students to add more to the tutorial projects.

-The custom project will be presented in stages across the three final weeks of class.

-### Tutorials

-1. Tutorial 1 - Sushi Neko
-1. Tutorial 2 - Hoppy Bunny
-1. Tutorial 2 - Physics Game

-### Custom Project

-1. stage 1...
-1. stage 2...

-Students must push their games to iTunes Connect and invite class members to beta test with testflight.

 ## Evaluation

 Students must complete all three game projects, and class challenges.

-## Vocabulary

-TBD

 ## Resources